CoderKingQ/Monopoly/README.md

 A UML Class Diagram which shows and describes the structure of our monopoly system.
 It shows the classes, their attributes and methods.
 It also shows the relationship between classes.

 ### UML Sequence Diagram:
-There are 3 sequence diagrams that show the interaction for when a player
+There are 2 sequence diagrams that show the interaction for when a player
-  - buys a property
+  - buys a property/railroad/utility
-  - rents a property
+  - pays rent on a property and goes bankrupt

-  - goes bankrupt
+# Issues to be addressed

-# Issues to be addressed:
+- Organize code better

 # Future Milestones/Roadmap:
 As the project progresses, the following would be added: